spatialfrog/soil_tools/qgis/documentation/README.md

 ### Numerical
 Weighted summed average for the rows involved per SLC id.
 A column defined as percent in the cmp table is used for the weighting.
 Row column value = 9 and row column percent = 20; calculation is (9 * 0.20) + other rows involved.

+#### Scripts involved
-Scripts "2 calculate cmp soil table column", "3-1 calculate multi table soil join column" and "4 calculate all table columns"
+"2 calculate cmp soil table column", "3-1 calculate multi table soil join column" and "4 calculate all table columns".

 Output
 ======